bluesky-social/proposals/0004-oauth/README.md

 ### `application_type` is part of OIDC, why is it part of this spec ?

-The `application_type` client metadata claim is part of [OIDC-CLIENT-REGISTRATION] and not part of [Dynamic Client Registration Protocol][RFC7591].
+The `application_type` client metadata claim is part of [OIDC Client Registration][OIDC-CLIENT-REGISTRATION] and not part of [Dynamic Client Registration Protocol][RFC7591].
 While this spec does not require OIDC compatibility, that particular claim was added for the following reasons:

 - [draft-oauth-security-topics][DRAFT-OAUTH-SECURITY-TOPICS] distinguishes security practices for native & web apps.
 - [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS] requires exact matching of the `redirect_uri` for web apps.
 This rules out the use of loopback redirect uris for web apps.